Famiclone: Greater China

-Hong Kong had legal Famicom distribution as first, but piracy was spreading here, because companies from China and Taiwan had here its sells agent or manufacturing plants.
-Infringement actions and support from customs services were present here.
-Both Hong Kong and Taiwan were one of the countries on Special 301 Watch List from 1994 due to huge intellectual property issue and authors of the report classified market shares of counterfeit 8-bit systems as "Very Severe" (50%-100%).
+Hong Kong had sold official Famicom consoles.
+But piracy was spreading in the region because companies from China and Taiwan had sales agents or manufacturing plants.
+Infringement actions and support from customs services were present.
+Both Hong Kong and Taiwan were on the Special 301 Watch List from 1994 due to huge intellectual property issue and authors of the report classified market shares of counterfeit 8-bit systems as "Very Severe" (50%-100%).